Letter to Tiziana, the trans girl who made history in Salta

 [READ ALSO: Lucas, the trans boy from Entre Ríos who asked to change his ID]

-Who gives us back our childhood?
+Who will give us back our childhood?

 I hug you, my little one!

-We are Present
+We are present

-We are committed to a type of journalism that delves deeply into the realm of the world and offers in-depth research, combined with new technologies and narrative formats.
+We are committed to journalism that delves into the territories and conducts thorough investigations, combined with new technologies and narrative formats.
 We want the protagonists, their stories, and their struggles to be present.

 SUPPORT US